Spoon University Logo

 As I was writing this article, I came across various theories and a ton of research on the health benefits of eating mangosteen.
 I know that eating fruits and vegetables has its perks, and mangosteen is not the exception.

 As I kept digging, I read about mangosteen’s role in cancer prevention.
-Immediately, it caught my attention, and to my surprise, I found that most of the data found on its role in cancer prevention have not yet been confirmed.
-It is safe to assume that it does aid in fighting cancer cells due to a number of xanthones present in the mangosteen fruit.
+Immediately, it caught my attention, and to my surprise I found that most of the data found on its role in cancer prevention has not yet been confirmed.
+It is safe to assume that it does aid in fighting cancer cells due to the amount of xanthones present in the mangosteen fruit.
 The xanthones in the fruit help inhibit the growth of cancer cells in the body.

 Lissane Kafie